MaximeWewer/OpenLDAP-docker-setup/README.md

 - **Generate certificates (optional)**

-If you want to use LDAPS, generate the certificates by running the following command:
+If you want to use StartTLS / LDAPS, generate the certificates by running the following command:

 ```bash
 bash 00-certs.sh